billpg/HashBack/README.md

 ### I have a web server on the other side of the Internet but not the same machine.
 Your web site needs to be covered by TLS, and for your code to be able to publish a small static file to a folder on it.
 If you can be reasonably certain that no-one else can publish files on that folder, it'll be suitable for this exchange.

-### What sort of range should be allowed for identifying an `VerifyUrl` to a single user.
+### What sort of range should be allowed for identifying an `Verify` to a single user.
 I recommend keeping it tight to either a file inside a single folder or to a single URL with a single query string parameter.

 For example, if a user affirms they are in control of `https://example.com/hashback/`, then allow `https://example.com/hashback/1234.txt`, but reject any sub-folders or URLs with query strings.
 Similarly, if a user affirms they are in control of `https://example.com/hashback?ID=` then allow variations of URLs with that query string parameter changing, rejecting any requests with sub-folders or additional query string parameters.